State Taxes

 Taxes in Hawaii: State Tax Guide 2026

-Tax information is for educational purposes only and does not constitute tax advice.
-Consult a licensed tax professional for your specific situation.
+Tax information in this article on taxes in hawaii: state tax guide 2026 is for educational purposes only and does not constitute tax, legal, or financial advice.
+Tax laws change, and individual circumstances vary.
+Consult a qualified tax professional or CPA for guidance specific to your situation.

 Hawaii has one of the highest overall tax burdens in the nation, featuring a steeply progressive income tax with a top rate of 11.00% and a broad-based General Excise Tax (GET) that functions like a sales tax.
 Combined with the extremely high cost of living, Hawaii’s tax landscape demands careful planning for residents and prospective movers.